qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 R1-----> R2-----> [FF orientation]

 R1<----- R2<---- [RR orientation]

+## Double-Strand cDNA

+Double-strand cDNA (ds-cDNA) is created by reverse transcription of RNA followed by a second-strand synthesis reaction that uses the single-strand cDNA as a template to form a complementary strand. ds-cDNA is typically used in the preparation of libraries for next-generation sequencing (NGS) applications.
+The double-stranded nature of the cDNA allows for more stable storage and provides a format that is compatible with various sequencing technologies.
+The ds-cDNA libraries can be used to perform in-depth analysis of transcriptomes, gene expression profiling, and discovery of novel transcripts or alternative splicing events.

 ## DNA dA-Tailing
 This is a next step of DNA end-repair.
 Adding a non-template dAMP (dA) to the 3’ end of a blunt-ended DNA fragment.
 This incorporated 3’-dA prevents concatemer formation and prepares the DNA fragment for subsequent ligation of adaptors or cloning vectors that have complementary 3’-dT overhangs.